Iphytech/ud036_StarterCode/README.md

 ### **Movie Trailer website** is a collection of my favourite movies through a static web page
 #### The movies are stored inside entertainment_center.py file.

-#install
+# install
-<pre> You need python that aid this file run on your local computer.
+	    You need python that aid this file run on your local computer.
 		To check if you have python installed, open command line/terminal on your computer,
 		type <code>python</code>, if you see this ->'Python 2.7.13 (v2.7.13:a06454b1afa1, Dec 17 2016, 20:53:40) [MSC v.1500 64 bit (AMD64)] on win32